Tumor vs. Germline Testing: What’s the Difference?

 There are a variety of tests that you may face during the process of your diagnosis which will likely affect your treatment decision making.

-Scott M. Weissman, MS, CGC
+ABOUT THE PRESENTER – Scott M. Weissman, MS, CGC

 Scott M. Weissman is the founder of Chicago Genetic Consultants, LLC, a private genetic counseling practice.He received his Bachelor of Science degree in Biology from the University of Illinois at Urbana-Champaign in 1998.After graduation, he spent two years working in a clinical genetic testing laboratory at the University of Illinois at Chicago performing testing to monitor minimal residual disease in individuals affected by leukemia or lymphoma.In 2002, he graduated from Northwestern University in Chicago with his Masters of Science in Genetic Counseling.
 Scott practiced clinically at NorthShore University HealthSystem for 12 years and was the Program Manager at the Center for Medical Genetics.His primary focus was hereditary cancer syndromes (e.g., BRCA1/2, Lynch syndrome, hereditary diffuse gastric cancer) but also worked with individuals who had hereditary cardiac disease, neurologic conditions as well as a multitude of other adult onset genetic conditions and the burgeoning area of pharmacogenomics.